sungnga/react-ecommerce/react-frontend/README.md

 - Implement process payment frontend
 - In apiCore.js file:
   - Write a processPayment method that makes an api request to finalize the payment
-    - It takes userId, token, and paymentData as arguments respectively. paymentDta contains the payment method and total amount
+    - It takes userId, token, and paymentData as arguments respectively. paymentData contains the payment method and total amount
     - Use the fetch() method to make the request to this api: `${API}/braintree/payment/${userId}`
     - This api is the 1st argument that fetch() method takes
     - 2nd arg it takes is an object that contains method and headers properties